-Criteria | Corporates | General: Methodology And Assumptions: Liquidity Descriptors For Global Corporate Issuers
+Criteria | Corporates | General:

+Methodology And Assumptions: Liquidity Descriptors For Global Corporate Issuers

-Standard & Poor's Ratings Services is refining its methodology for its liquidity analysis used when determining issuer credit ratings (ICRs) on global corporate issuers.
+1. Standard & Poor's Ratings Services is refining its methodology for its liquidity analysis used when determining stand-alone credit profiles (SACPs) on global corporate issuers.
 We are publishing this article to help market participants better understand our approach to reviewing corporate liquidity.
-This article supersedes our criteria article "Methodology And Assumptions: Standard & Poor's Standardizes Liquidity Descriptors For Global Corporate Issuers," published July 2, 2010, on RatingsDirect.
-The article, "Principles Of Credit Ratings," published Feb.
-16, 2011, forms the basis of these criteria.
+This article supersedes our criteria article "Methodology And Assumptions: Liquidity Descriptors For Global Corporate Issuers," published Sept.
+28, 2011.
+The article is related to our global corporate criteria (see "Global Corporate Criteria," Nov.
+19, 2013) and to our criteria article "Principles Of Credit Ratings," Feb.
+16, 2011.